KoBeWi/Metroidvania-System/README.md

 This section explains the terminology used in this README and in the addon itself.
 - Cell: The smallest unit of the game's world, represented by a square or rectangle on the game's map.
 - Map: All of the placed cells, composing the game's world.
 - Coords: Position of a Cell on the map, expressed as Vector3i(x, y, layer).
-In some cases layer is omitted.
+In some cases the layer is omitted.
 - Border: Edge of a cell.
 There are 2 types of borders:
 	- Wall: Solid border with no holes.
 	- Passage: A border with hole or another feature that signifies passage (e.g. a door).
 - Corner: Connecting point of 2 or more non-parallel borders.
 - Room: A collection of multiple cells enclosed by borders on every side.
 In game they are tied to a scene.
-- Mapped Cell: An unvisited cell discovered via a mapping item that usually appears grayed-out.
+- Mapped Cell: An unvisited cell.
+Usually discovered via a mapping item and appears grayed-out.
 - Explored Cell: A cell visited by the player that appears normally.
 - Discovered Cell: A cell either mapped or explored.

 ## Quick overview

-Metroidvania System is designed as a general-purpose addon, mostly focused on 2D grid-based metroidvania games (either platformer or top-down).
+Metroidvania System is designed as a general-purpose addon, mainly focused on 2D grid-based metroidvania games (either platformer or top-down).
 Grid-based, i.e. it assumes that the map is composed of rooms that fit on a square or rectangular grid.
-The main feature is the Map Editor, which helps designing the world layout by placing map cells and customizing them.
-The map, while it's only representation of the game's world, can be integrated with the game by associating scenes with rooms on the map, making the room transitions much easier to implement and the general overview on the world is more convenient.
+The main feature is the Map Editor, which helps designing the world layout by placing the map cells and customizing them.
+The map, while it's only representation of the game's world, can be integrated with the game by associating scenes with rooms on the map, making the room transitions much easier to implement and the general overview of the world is more convenient.

-A small, but important sub-system are object IDs.
+A small but important sub-system are object IDs.
 Whether it's a collectible, a switch, a breakable wall, some objects may need a persistent state.
 This is often achieved using a list of hard-coded "events".
 MetSys comes with an automated system that generates a unique ID for each object in scene (or outside scene); you can manage object persistence using just 2 methods with all-optional arguments.
 They can be used for non-metroidvania games too.

 ### Brief list of all features